By 2060, we will have approximately two trillion square feet of buildings across the globe

 Yes, buildings may contribute to the pollution problem, but if they do go green, they can be the ultimate solution to the climate crisis.

 This article originally appeared in the Property Report Newsroom of asiapropertyawards.com.
-It is the first of a 10-part series on how the Asian real estate is going green.
+It is the first of a five-part series on how the Asian real estate is going green.
 Read the second, third, fourth, fifth parts here